 Since he passed, she’d been touring the country with her friend looking at cemeteries.
-I asked her what she was looking for.
-‘I just like them, they’re peaceful,’ she replied.
+I asked her what she was looking for but all she said was ‘I just like them, they’re peaceful.’
 They’ve even visited western australian cemeteries, driving across the nullabor in their white diahatsu with purple wire wheels.

 in the cemetery some graves ostentatious in black — lawns and marble squares and then the little grass patch for the stillborn babies